blacktm/blacktm.github.io/work.md

 ## Healthcare

-Our healthcare system in the United States is far from what it could be, in delivery, outcomes, and cost.
+Our healthcare system in the United States is far from what it could be in delivery, outcomes, and cost.
 I believe design thinking and the proper application of digital technologies will be critical in creating the human-centered and value-based system we all envision.

 Since 2010, I've been a healthcare entrepreneur, consultant, software developer, and designer.
 While working in government, I've been an advisor to the [Office of the National Coordinator for Health IT](https://www.healthit.gov) at the Dept. of Health and Human Services (HHS), most recently leading a product strategy and design research engagement with the [Consumer eHealth Program](/gov#18f-onc-ceh) and as a member of the review panel for the [Provider User Experience Challenge](http://www.hhs.gov/about/news/2016/07/18/onc-announces-phase-1-winners-consumer-health-data-aggregator-and-provider-user-experience.html).